d2l-ai/d2l-en/chapter_installation/index.md

 :end_tab:

 :begin_tab:`tensorflow`
-By default, the TensorFlow is installed with GPU support.
+By default, TensorFlow is installed with GPU support.
 If your computer has NVIDIA graphics cards and has installed [CUDA](https://developer.nvidia.com/cuda-downloads), then you are all set.
 :end_tab: